josmar-crwdstffng/angular/packages/compiler-cli/src/ngtsc/typecheck/README.md

 To understand and check the types of various operations and structures within templates, the `typecheck` system maps them to TypeScript code, encoding them in such a way as to express the intent of the operation within the type system.

-TCBs are not ever emitted, nor are they referenced from any other code (they're unused code as far as TypeScript is concerned).
+TCBs are not ever emitted, nor are they referenced from any other code (they are unused code as far as TypeScript is concerned).
 Their _runtime_ effect is therefore unimportant.
 What matters is that they express to TypeScript the type relationships of directives, bindings, and other entities in the template.
 Type errors within TCBs translate directly to type errors in the original template.

 ### Theory